tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 **Problem of the Day:** [Phone Number Tracker](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/phone_numbers)

-* Logistics
+* Logistics/Tricks
-  * Join Slack Channel
+  * Join the `#dur_may2015_rails` Slack Channel
   * Customizing your `PS1`
-* Human Learning
-  * Try to solve a problem before being taught how to do it.
-  * Interleaving learning is better than single-track learning.
+  * Flycut for copy history
+  * Vertical select via Atom's Sublime-Style-Column-Selection package
 * Control Flow (in light of Number Guessing Game)
   * next (not lose a turn if you guess the same thing twice)
   * break (stop asking when the correct number is guessed)